thormengkheang/dsa/README.md

 ### Ligma Farts
 Learn Intermediate Groundbreaking Massive Algorithms.
 Free Algorithm Research & Training System

-### If you have a suggestion
-make an issue and we will come up with the potential name.

-### WARNING
-I have just started to add algorithms, so the number of supported algorithms is limited at the moment, but will grow fairly quick.

-### WARNING
-OUT OF DATE.
-We have quite a few more.  need to update
 ### Supported Algorithm
 * Insertion sort
 * Merge sort